maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 Published: July 6th, 2024

-Last updated: July 8th, 2024
+Last updated: August 14th, 2024

 It took me about a week to get Gentoo running on a Raspberry Pi 4B with full disk encryption, but I'm happy with the result and I learned a